wp-plugins/subheading/readme.txt

 If you require the use of an additional tags or attributes, they will need to be added using the filters.

+= How can I limit the length of the subheading? =

+As of version 1.7.1 you can make use of the 'subheading' filter to manipulate the final output.

+For example, limiting the subheading to 5 words can be done by adding the following to your theme functions.php file.

+`add_filter( 'subheading', function( $value ) {
+	return wp_trim_words( $value, 5 );
+} );`

+This example make use of the [wp_trim_words](http://codex.wordpress.org/Function_Reference/wp_trim_words "WordPress Codex") function introduced in WordPress 3.3.

 == Upgrade Notice ==

 = 1.7 =